kromanowicz/2022-Annual-Thaw-Microbes/README.md

 ### [Karl J. Romanowicz](https://lsa.umich.edu/eeb/people/graduate-students/kjromano.html) & George W. Kling
 _____________________________________

-Romanowicz, KJ, Kling, GW. (***In Review***) Summer thaw duration is a strong predictor of the soil microbiome and its response to permafrost thaw in Arctic tundra.
+Romanowicz KJ, Kling GW. (***In Review***) Summer thaw duration is a strong predictor of the soil microbiome and its response to permafrost thaw in Arctic tundra.

 **Links to Rendered Code:**